Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "fare": 650.00
 }
 > 💡 Departure time must strictly follow HH:mm:ss format.
-> 💡 Tip: Substitute placeholders with your preferred values.
+> 💡 Tip: Substitute these values with your preferred values.
 But remember, My system will block entries that do not match its rules.
 > 💡 Tip: For more info please refer the **BusDto class** under **dto package** in the application folder.